-We previously wrote about a landlord’s responsibilities, which include when he/she can evict a tenant.
-Flipping it around, if you are a tenant, you should know the circumstances a landlord can legally evict you, and the proper procedures he/she must go through.
+We previously wrote about a landlord’s responsibilities, including when they can evict a tenant.
+Flipping it around, if you are a tenant, you should know the circumstances a landlord can legally evict you and the proper procedures they must go through.
 If these are not followed, you have specific legal defenses at your disposal.

 Why a landlord can evict youWhy a landlord can evict you

 In New York, the most common reason for eviction is the non-payment of rent.
 Another popular eviction cause is lease violations.
 The landlord cannot put anything in the lease that is a violation of federal or local laws.
 For instance, the owner cannot evict you for having children.
 Additionally, the property owner cannot force you to waive your right to warrant habitability.